bkuhn/talks/LinuxCon-North-America-2014/kallithea.markdown

 + Instead, to make peace, Conservancy reads the license more conservatively than necessary.

-+ Thus begins: the hard work of a four step process:
-      + Find the last known version of the codebase without the new (invalid) text added.
-      + Extract useful patches of only Python code and HTML files from post-license-change versions.
-      + Rebrand to a new name.
-      + Ensure &ldquo;beyond reproach&rdquo; compliance.

 <hr/>

 > RhodeCode system is split-licensed and comprised of two parts: